 About Ian Griffin

-A veteran speechwriter and executive communications specialist, Ian Griffin helps high-level executives craft their communications for maximum impact.
-With more than twenty years of speechwriting experience in the high tech industry, Ian’s clients include the Corporate Communications department at Cisco, Hewlett-Packard and Sun Microsystems.
-He is Past President of the Northern California Chapter of the National Speakers Association and an active member of Toastmasters.
-Ian’s Professionally Speaking blog features many great articles on speaking, speechwriting, and business communications.
-For more information visit: http://www.exec-comms.com/
+In Ian’s career sas a seasoned speechwriter and executive communications specialist, Ian Griffin helped high-level executives craft their communications for maximum impact.
+With more than twenty years of speechwriting experience in the high tech industry, Ian’s clients included the Corporate Communications department at Cisco, Hewlett-Packard and Sun Microsystems.

 Whether you are a beginner or a professional speaker you can dramatically improve the quality of your presentations with Fripp Virtual Training.
 Get results on your own schedule.